 Final batch of Pikes Peak donuts made as construction rolls forward with new visitor center

-The Donut Robot (Mark VI) fired to life one last time Wednesday morning just before 11 News reporter Spencer Wilson got there to say goodbye, and get a tour of the new Summit Visitor Center, still under construction.
+The Donut Robot (Mark VI) fired to life one last time Jan.
+14 just before 11 News reporter Spencer Wilson got there to say goodbye and get a tour of the new Summit Visitor Center, still under construction.

-“It’s very important that we’re keeping the donuts and we’re going to continue on with the legend of the donuts,” Operations Manager Maria Paniadua said.
+“It’s very important that we’re keeping the donuts and we’re going to continue on with the legend of the donuts,” said Operations Manager Maria Paniadua.

 Construction Superintendent Rob Clough says because the machine was so big, they had to put it into the kitchen before building the kitchen, building around it like a donut hole.